StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Map.md

 ## Load MAP data into StarRocks

 You can load map data into StarRocks using two methods: [INSERT INTO](../../../loading/InsertInto.md), and [ORC/Parquet loading](../../../loading/BrokerLoad.md).

-- INSERT INTO is suitable for small-scale data testing.
-- ORC/Parquet loading is suitable for large-scale data loading.

 Note that StarRocks will remove duplicate keys of each map when loading MAP data.